The UK Department of Health and Social Care’s aid-funded global health research and innovation

 Latest news

-We have published the approach for our forthcoming review of the UK Department of Health and Social Care’s aid-funded global health research and innovation.
+We have published our review of the UK Department of Health and Social Care’s aid-funded global health research and innovation.
+This awards a green-amber score and makes five recommendations.
+The government published a response to the review in September 2024.

 Summary